smfaro/i-want-to-be-a-unicorn/README.md

-# i-want-to-be-a-unicorn Demo App
+# I Want To Be A Unicorn Demo App

-# Description
 This solution demonstrates the use of AWS S3 events and AWS Lambda to provide a serverless image processor.
 Users upload images to a source S3 bucket, an event will trigger a Lambda function that uses the OpenCV2 library to detect human faces in the image and overlay a unicorn horn to the faces.
 The created image is saved to a destination S3 bucket.
 <br><br>